marcel-maqsood/Mezzio-Middleware-FormHandler/README.md

     );
    ```
 after that, be sure to provide a config-file inside your config/autoload folder, that contains anything the Middleware needs to check your forms.
-(we recommend you to use our config-file (which is in the config- folder) and just adjust it to fit your needs)
+We recommend you to use our config-file and just adjust it to fit your needs

-Verschachtelte Klammern bitte wegnehmen
-Hinweis auf das Format der POPST-Daten
-Hinweis auf das Format der Rückmeldungen
+### The needed Data ###
+The Formhandler needs JSON-Requests to run properly and also it responds with JSON, describing whats going on.

 ### The Adapters ###
 Currently there are 2 working Adapters: